appsmithorg/appsmith-docs/website/docs/reference/widgets/filepicker.md

 <dd>

-When enabled, it automatically determines and assigns data types to columns in a CSV file based on content characteristics.
+When enabled, it automatically determines the data types for columns in a CSV file based on content characteristics.
+This option is only available when the **Array of Object** data format is selected

 </dd>